learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 ## I've heard I could use Istio as an API gateway

-_ What's the difference between an API gateway?_
+_What's the difference between an API gateway and a service mesh?_

 _Aren't both doing the same thing?_

 Both offer:

+- traffic routing
+- authentication such as OAuth, JWT, etc.
+- rate-limiting
 - circuit breakers
 - retries
-- authentication such as OAuth, JWT, etc.
-- rate-limiting
-- traffic routing
 - etc.

 However, there's a distinction.

-API gateways such as Kong and Ambassador are mostly focussed on handling external traffic and routing it inside the cluster.
+**API gateways such as Kong and Ambassador are mostly focussed on handling external traffic and routing it inside the cluster.**

 External traffic is quite a broad label that includes things such as: